 Definite Risk And Amount

-A life insurance company can predict the amount of money they will receive on average from a pool of clients, the life expectancy of the group, rate of death amongst them, and the approximate rate of return they will achieve from the premium payments made.
+A life insurance company can predict the amount of money they will receive on average from a pool of clients, the life expectancy of the group, the rate of death amongst them, and the approximate rate of return they will achieve from the premium payments made.
 They also know the exact amount at risk for each policy because each policy has a face amount.
 By quantifying the risk exactly with the law of large numbers, the insurance company has the elements it needs to provide insurance and for its business to exist.
 A life insurance company can also calculate the approximate rate of return that they will receive on their own investments.
 This allows the life insurance company to charge enough so that with the time value of their investments, they will make money.

-To quantify the risk of a certain risk class passing away, or to be more exact to estimate the amount of people of a certain age and certain risk class who will die each year, a life insurance company will use mortality tables, alternately known as morbidity tables.
+To quantify the risk of a certain risk class passing away, or to be more exact to estimate the number of people of a certain age and certain risk class who will die each year, a life insurance company will use mortality tables, alternately known as morbidity tables.
 These tables give the exact percentage chance that someone will die in a given year.
 Underwriters and risk planners use these tables with information about current clients and face values of outstanding contracts to estimate how much the company will be obligated to pay out in claims to beneficiaries in a given year.
 This allows the company to plan premium amounts, dividend payments to whole life owners, and the amount of substandard risk (if any) a company is willing to bear.
-Accurately classifying a persons risk is of utmost important to underwriters because it increases the odds that the mortality table statistics will hold true for each underwriting class.
+Accurately classifying a person’s risk is of utmost importance to underwriters because it increases the odds that the mortality table statistics will hold true for each underwriting class.